-(a) Of the \$15.3 billion of cash and cash equivalents as of May 4, 2018, \$7.1 billion was held by VMware, Inc.
+(a) Of the \$15.2 billion of cash and cash equivalents as of November 2, 2018, \$9.2 billion was held by VMware, Inc. Of the \$13.9 billion of cash and cash equivalents as of February 2, 2018, \$6.0 billion was held by VMware, Inc. Amounts exclude restricted cash.

-Our revolving credit facilities include the Revolving Credit Facility and the China Revolving Credit Facility.
-Available borrowings under these facilities are reduced by draws on the facility and, under the Revolving Credit Facility, outstanding letters of credit.
-As of May 4, 2018, there were no borrowings outstanding under either facility and remaining available borrowings totaled approximately \$3.8 billion.
-After the end of the current quarter, on May 24, 2018, we drew down \$500 million under the China Revolving Credit Facility.
-Available borrowings may be used periodically for general corporate purposes.
+Available borrowings under the Revolving Credit Facility are reduced by draws on the facility and outstanding letters of credit.
+As of November 2, 2018, there were no borrowings outstanding under the facility and remaining available borrowings totaled approximately \$3.3 billion.
+These available borrowings may be used periodically for general corporate purposes.

 The VMware Revolving Credit Facility and the Pivotal Revolving Credit Facility have maximum aggregate borrowings of \$1.0 billion and \$100 million, respectively.
-None of the net proceeds of such borrowings will be made available to support the operations or satisfy any corporate purposes of Dell Technologies, other than the operations and general corporate purposes of VMware, Inc., Pivotal, and their respective subsidiaries.
-As of May 4, 2018, \$1.0 billion was available under the VMware Revolving Credit Facility and \$100 million was available under the Pivotal Revolving Credit Facility.
+None of the net proceeds of such borrowings will be made available to support the operations or satisfy any corporate purposes of Dell Technologies, other than the operations and corporate purposes of VMware, Inc., Pivotal, and their respective subsidiaries.
+As of November 2, 2018, \$1.0 billion was available under the VMware Revolving Credit Facility and \$100 million was available under the Pivotal Revolving Credit Facility.